rosell-dk/htaccess-capability-tester/README.md

 } catch (\Exception $e) {
     // The test throws an Exception if it cannot run due to serious issues
-    // - if the test files cannot be written to the directory
+    // - if the test files cannot be written to the directory }
-    // - if requesting them results in a 404 Not Found }
 ```